Logo

 Carl Jung observed that "stage acts of [the] state" are comparable to religious displays:.

-In 1933, after the Nazis gained power in Germany, Carl Jung took part in the restructuring of the General Medical Society for Psychotherapy, a German-based professional body with an international membership.
+In 1933, after the Nazis gained power in Germany, Carl Jung became the president of the new International General Medical Society for Psychotherapy, a professional body which aimed to have affiliated organizations in different countries.

 In 1934, Carl Jung wrote in a Swiss publication, the Neue Zurcher Zeitung, that he experienced "great surprise and disappointment" when the Zentralblatt associated his name with the pro-Nazi statement.